Updated April 2026

 Property Value & Type

 Higher-value properties cost more to insure.
-Building construction type (timber vs concrete), age, and condition all affect premiums.
-Holiday homes in coastal or rural areas may attract higher rates.
+Building construction type (timber vs brick), age, and condition all affect premiums.
+Holiday homes in coastal or bushfire-prone areas may attract higher rates.

 📍